-Black Friday brings with it the promise of good deals and great savings, just when you need them most – at the end of the year, before the holiday season and just in time for Christmas, if you celebrate it.
-But without careful planning, Black Friday can get the better of you, and you can end up coming into December with stuff you don’t need, debt to pay back, and no extra money to enjoy over the holidays.
+Black Friday brings with it the promise of good deals and great savings, just when you need them most.
+But without careful planning, Black Friday can get the better of you and leave you with more debt, and no money to spend on holidays or to pay for January’s expenses like school fees!

-So, to get the best out of Black Friday - which this year falls on 23 November - follow these five planning tips:
+So, to get the best out of Black Friday follow these five planning tips:

 If you can, separate this list into “needs” and “wants” – as in you “need” to buy your child a Christmas present, but you also “want” to spoil yourself a little.
 Or you can simply shuffle the items so that they are listed in order of priority.

 2. Calculate how much you can spend

 Now you need to know how much you can afford to spend on specific items.
 Remember, a saving is only a saving if you were going to spend the money anyway, so set yourself up for realistic targets that take your true financial situation into account.